12buntu/Book-N/_posts/2023-03-12-Aria's-Sphere.md

 ---
 layout: post
-title: a post with math
+title: Aria's Sphere
-date: 2015-10-20 11:12:00-0400
+date: 2022-03-23 12:00:00-0400
-description: an example of a blog post with some math
-tags: formatting math
-categories: sample-posts
-related_posts: false
+description: an interesting problem from my friend's homework.
 ---
 This theme supports rendering beautiful math in inline and display modes using [MathJax 3](https://www.mathjax.org/) engine.
 You just need to surround your math expression with `$$`, like `$$ E = mc^2 $$`.
 If you leave it inside a paragraph, it will produce an inline expression, just like $$ E = mc^2 $$.